What are the Ten Essential Stretches for Runners?

 Meghan Keenihan, USA Track & Field certified coach, advises dynamic stretches for the pre-run routine and static after the run.
 According to Kennihan, “Dynamic stretches activate and loosen up all your leg muscles, preparing you for your run.
 Static stretching at the end of your run can bring your heart down, cut your risk of injury and lessen muscle soreness."

-Stand straight with shoulders square and foot slightly apart.
+Hacky Sack: Stand straight with shoulders square and foot slightly apart.
 Now lift your right leg while bending the knee so that it points outward.
 Try to touch the inside of your raised feet with your palms without bending your body.

-Keep your legs together as you stand.
+Standing quad: Keep your legs together as you stand.
 Now slowly bend your left from the knee ensuring your heel touches the butt.
 Hold the left foot with your left hand and hold the position for at least 20 counts.
 Repeat the same with the other leg.
 This completes one set.

-Start with your right hip flexors by kneeling on your right knee and keeping your left foot in front of you.
-Your left knee and left hip should be in a 90 degree position.
+Kneeling hip flexor: Start with your right hip flexors by kneeling on your right knee and keeping your left foot in front of you.
+Your left knee and left hip should be in a 90-degree position.
 Put a cushion on the floor for your knee if you find this uncomfortable.
 Place your right hand on the right hip.
 Now gently push your right hip forward to align it with your right knee in front.
 Do not bend forward at the hips and maintain an upright chest position.